sfernana/FCCDIRAC/README.md

 ## 5 - Examples

-Through the script [fcc_user_submit.py](https://github.com/sfernana/FCCDIRAC/blob/master/fcc_user_submit.py), we provide you a complete example of how to run FCC jobs on the grid.
+Through the script [fcc_user_submit.py](https://github.com/sfernana/FCCDIRAC/blob/master/fcc_user_submit.py), we provide you a complete example of how to run FCC jobs on the Grid.

 Let's go step by step with 2 examples.

-Through the 2 following examples, the user has to consider that there exist FCC jobs that may contain one or more applications.
+With the 2 following examples, the user has to consider that there exist FCC jobs that may contain one or more applications.

 ### a - Simple FCC Job